riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 ### Functions Without Return Values

-If you don't need to reuse the result of you function, ir might make more sense to not have a return value for your function.
+If you don't need to reuse the result of your function, it might make more sense to not have a return value for your function.
 This is common with functions that print to the console, or otherwise something to the user.

 The return type and the `->` is then optional if the return type is `Void`.